zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "dskFromString" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function dskFromString(dsk: string): Buffer;
+export function dskFromString(dsk: string): Uint8Array;

 // Warning: (ae-missing-release-tag) "dskToString" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function dskToString(dsk: Buffer): string;
+export function dskToString(dsk: Uint8Array): string;

 // Warning: (ae-missing-release-tag) "DSTInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //